Life Span of a Duck

 Bantam Ducks

-The longest lived of the ducks by a considerable margin are the bantam ducks—the Calls and Black East Indies in particular.
+The longest life span by a considerable margin is one of the bantam ducks—the Calls and Black East Indies in particular.

 A number of mine have lived a decade or more and one Grey Call female lived 15 years.
 They also tend to have longer useful lives from a breeder’s standpoint, with males remaining fertile for as long as a decade and some females able to produce eggs for an even longer period, assuming the best of care.
 Because they carry less weight and don’t experience ultra-fast growth rates, their bodies tend to hold up longer.

-Of course, a discussion of longevity in any breed assumes that the birds are provided with a good diet and appropriate housing and are not overcrowded. —Lou Horton
+Of course, a discussion of the life span in any breed assumes that the birds are provided with a good diet and appropriate housing and are not overcrowded. —Lou Horton

 Leave a Reply